 1. Identify Your Pain Points and Understand the Main Problem You’re Trying to Solve

-When looking for a solution, you might be looking for something that either performs functions that your team is unable to do today, or for a solution that complements and strengthens your existing processes.
+When looking for a supply chain solution, you might be looking for something that either performs functions that your team is unable to do today, or for a solution that complements and strengthens your existing processes.
 You may even be looking for a solution to do both.

 In our webinar, we discussed the challenges that exist today with regard to managing and selling slow-moving or excess inventory.
 In light of COVID-19, the CPG industry has seen a tremendous growth of aged products forcing brands to manage excess or slow-moving inventory over a longer period of time.
 Some brands might be challenged with moving higher volumes of inventory as quickly as possible.
 Other brands might be more concerned with increasing margins and reducing operating costs.
 Some brands might simply be focused on how they can reduce manual work and better streamline processes to free up time for other responsibilities.
 Although they are all addressing a common challenge, they each have different goals and unique pain points to prioritize.

-When evaluating a new solution, reflect on your team’s priorities and try to pinpoint the exact problems you’re trying to solve.
+When evaluating a new supply chain solution, reflect on your team’s priorities and try to pinpoint the exact problems you’re trying to solve.
 This will enable your team to understand whether a solution’s features will make a direct, positive impact.

 2. Be Transparent with Your Solution Partner and Communicate Any Gaps Upfront